Mombasa Air Safari: History

-The airline colours are dark blue, light blue and gold and in 2004 the logo was changed to a lions paw, which is featured on all MAS aircraft tail fins.
+The airline colours are dark blue, light blue and gold and in 2004 the logo was changed to a lion's paw, which is featured on all MAS aircraft tail fins.
 The MAS Air Operator Certificate Number 016 provides for air charter and also scheduled services for both PAX and CARGO operation.
-In 2008 the Kenya Ministry of Transport granted MAS the status of a designated carrier to for services to Tanzania.
+In 2008 the Kenya Ministry of Transport granted MAS the status of a designated carrier for services to Tanzania.

-In 1995 the owners/directors of MAS created a separate maintenance company, Benair Engineering Limited that holds an Authorised Maintenance Certificate (AMO), based at Mombasa's Moi International Airport, to service the MAS fleet and undertake third-party maintenance to other airlines such as Blue Sky Aviation Services.
+In 1995 the owners/directors of MAS created a separate maintenance company, Benair Engineering Limited, that holds an Authorised Maintenance Certificate (AMO), based at Mombasa's Moi International Airport, to service the MAS fleet and undertake third-party maintenance for other airlines such as Blue Sky Aviation Services.
 Benair is an authorised LET Service Centre.

 Fleet

 Mombasa Air Safari operates eight Cessna 208 Grand Caravan aircraft.

 Destinations

 In 2018, Mombasa Air Safari flew to the following locations: